 The US Ryder Cup team first visited the Club in 1937.
 After the Second World War South Herts built a strong relationship with successive US Ryder Cup teams who used the Club for pre-Ryder Cup practice.
 Much of this was due to Dai Rees’ influence and a golf enthusiast from the USA named Robert A. Hudson.
 Robert Hudson was the originator of what is now held at South Herts as the annual ‘Hudson Trophy’ tournament.

 In 1961 Arnold Palmer visited the club to practice with the US Ryder Cup team and he is remembered for making a light-hearted comment about the first hole.
 He smashed a 4 wood to just short and right of the green, chipped on and sunk his putt for a birdie.
-As he walked off with a grin on his face he is said to have quipped to his playing partners, "That's the worst designed par 3 I've ever played."
+As he walked off, with a grin on his face, he is said to have quipped to his playing partners, "That's the worst designed par 3 I've ever played."
 We agree, it would be a poorly designed par 3!
-The first is only 305 yards long, driveable for the longest of hitters but it's a well guarded, devilish green that awaits the golfer.
-Maybe it will be you; and when you walk down the first you'll be following in the footsteps of Palmer and many other golfing greats.
+The first is only 305 yards long, driveable for the longest of hitters but it's a well-guarded, devilish green that awaits the golfer.
+Maybe it will be you; and when you walk down the first you'll be following in the footsteps of Palmer and those other golfing greats.